Gogireddyravikiran/iiitb_sd_fsm/README.md

 I observed that Pre Level Simulation and Post Level Simulation Waveforms are matched.
 ```

+## **III.
+Physical Design from Netlist to GDSII**

+Physical design is process of transforming netlist into layout which is manufacture-able [GDS].
+Physical design process is often referred as PnR (Place and Route).
+Main steps in physical design are placement of all logical cells, clock tree synthesis & routing.
+During this process of physical design timing, power, design & technology constraints have to be met.
+Further design might require being optimized w.r.t power, performance and area.

 ## Final Layout
 #### Openlane
 OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, CU-GR, Klayout and a number of custom scripts for design exploration and optimization.
 The flow performs full ASIC implementation steps from RTL all the way down to GDSII.